51r/terraform-loadbalancer/README.md

 terraform apply
 ```

-* The terraform will deploy the AWS resources and will printout the ARN for the Load Balancer in the output.
+* The terraform will deploy the AWS resources and will printout the outputs.

 |Output | Description |
 | --- | --- |